gx9702/csw-opc-ua/README.md

 --------------------------------

-This project depends on the main csw project as well as the csw-pkg-demo project, so you should run install.sh in csw/csw and csw-pkg-demo to install the necessary jars and commands in the ../install directory.
+This project depends on the main csw project as well as the csw-pkg-demo project, so you should run install.sh in csw and csw-pkg-demo to install the necessary jars and commands in the ../install directory.

+To use the web app, you will need to run install.sh in csw-play-demo.

 Sbt Build